 Tom joined Watsi on February 26th, 2014.
-Five years ago, Tom became the 421st member to automatically support a new Watsi patient every month.
-Since then, 5,544 more people have become monthly donors!
-Tom's most recent donation traveled 8,800 miles to support Rath, a father from Cambodia, to fund bilateral ear surgery.
+Six years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tom's most recent donation traveled 8,800 miles to support Hong, a truck driver from Cambodia, to fund fracture surgery so he can work again.